jonathankellyva/vdc-helper/README.md

 * In Licensing Details, highlight in-perp ads in red and other ads in green so they stand out.
   Also, make ad licensing durations more concise and readable.
   (e.g., "0 Years: 0 Months: 5 Weeks" => "5 Weeks")
+  Add a GVAA Rate Guide link next to each ad, linking directly to the appropriate section for some types of ads (currently Online, Radio, and TV).

 #### Job Response Editor